jnessier/Bootstrap-Fileselect/README.md

 # Bootstrap-Fileselect
-## Introduction
-Bootstrap Fileselect is a jQuery plugin and gives you a bootstrap-styled form controls for file uploads, also know as file selects or file input fields, with some kind of validation support and customization.
+jQuery plugin for creating bootstrap-styled file-upload form contols, also known as file selects or file input fields, with some kind of validation and customization support.

 ## Requirements
 * jQuery 3.0.0 or higher